 1. The Possibility of Challenging Patients/Clients

-It could be because the patients themselves are also having internal struggles – they may be trying to cope with recent changes in their living condition or perhaps the loss of a spouse.
+It could be because the patients themselves are also having internal struggles – they may be trying to cope with recent changes in their living conditions or perhaps the loss of a spouse.
 Additionally, disabilities, whether mental or physical, can also become a source of frustration for patients.
-Naturally, as human beings, we lash out at those closest to us – and this doesn’t disclude PSWs.
+Naturally, as humans, we lash out at those closest to us – including you as a PSW.

 When working as PSW, emotional connections with patients tend to happen more because of how much time they spend giving direct supportive care to their patients.
 Furthermore, this career path tends to attract those with a strong sense of compassion and care and are likely to form emotional connections with the people they help.